cncf/devstats-helm/ADDING_NEW_PROJECTS.md

 - Do on `master` node: `kubeadm certs check-expiration`.
 - Make a copy of `/etc/kubernetes` and `~/.kube`, `~/.kube/config.20221215` (cert expires then).
 - Do `kubeadm certs renew all`, reboot master & all nodes.
+Acually restarting master and copying kube config files (from the next step) is enough.
 - After restart: `vim /etc/kubernetes/admin.conf config` - copy `certificate-authority-data`, `client-certificate-data` and `client-key-data` from `admin.conf` to your `~/.kube/config` (1st file is not changed actually, so last two).
 - On each node: `cp ~/.kube/config ~/.kube/config.202X1215 && vim ~/.kube/config`.
 - Reference [here](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-certs/).